Lisk0/My_garage/README.md

 Project that shows the garage with user vehicles.
 You have option to remove and add vehicles.

+When first opening the application the database will be created and filled with sample data.
+On vehicle screen you can see the data about vehicle and colored representation of registration expiration (green - more then 14 days until licence expires, yellow - between 1 and 14 days, red - licence expired).

 Application consists of three screens: